 Conveying your brand identity through colour

-We learned the statistic that consumers place a 93% weight on visual appearance when making shopping decisions, with texture at 6% and sound/smell at 1% (though I suspect that changes when walking past a good bakery).
+Consumers place a 93% weight on visual appearance when making shopping decisions, with texture at 6% and sound/smell at 1% (though I suspect that changes when walking past a good bakery).
 It seems almost too high, but actually when you think about it, the visual design of a product and a company is incredibly important.
 And colour is a huge part of why that is.

 Colour makes you feel things.
 It is often an emotional trigger, and we know that people are more likely to buy something because of emotional triggers than rational ones.
 Colour decisions for your products, website and branded materials should not only consider how aesthetically pleasing something is, but what emotional response is triggered by your palette.